ivmai/bdwgc/docs/cmake.md

 # Building bdwgc with CMake

-Unix and Win32 binaries (both 32- and 64-bit) can be built using CMake.
+UNIX and Win32 binaries (both 32- and 64-bit) can be built using CMake.
 CMake is an open-source tool like [`automake`](autoconf.md) - it generates makefiles.